RCHG/blog_backup/_posts/2014-12-05-python-performance-1.md

 {% endhighlight %}

 Because it is possible to diagnose expecifically a function or block of code.
-Within our function **mie_scat_lognormals** of the library pymie_core we calculated several series of the type: $$S_{1}(\theta)$$.
-The initial image file is:
+In this case I would like to evaluate the function **mie_scat_lognormals**.
+Within this function **mie_scat_lognormals** of the library pymie_core are calculated series of the type: $$S_{1}(\theta)$$.

+Are just execute our python script we will find an image file, which in this case is,

 <figure>
 <img src="/images/pycallgraph_before_2.png">
 	<figcaption><a title="Graphviz Image">Graphviz Image to analyze the function pymie.mie_scat_lognormals.</a></figcaption>
 </figure>

 I have indicated the large number of evaluations of the Mie angular functions.
 Therefore this motivate check the code because any improvement would mean a much better performance.
 In this code, I introduced a main change storing in a numpy array the results of the mie angular functions to avoid the huge number of evaluations.
-The result was:
+The result of run again the python script is now,

 <figure>